OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/1_general_controls.md

 Links to standards:

   - ISO 27002 Control 5.9: Inventory of information and other associated assets.
 Gap: covers this control fully, with the obvious particularity that technical data science details can be sensitive.
-As soon as the inventory identifies this, depending processes such as security requirements, risk analysis and awareness traing will take care of the threat.
+As soon as the inventory identifies this, depending processes such as security requirements, risk analysis and awareness training will take care of the threat.
 In other words: it starts with identifying this information as an asset.
   - See [OpenCRE on data classification and handling](https://www.opencre.org/cre/074-873).
 Gap: idem
   - [MITRE ATlAS Acquire Public ML Artifacts](https://atlas.mitre.org/techniques/AML.T0002)